 One of the key aspects of creating a good impression with a recruiter, an interviewer, or a network contact is your knowledge of his/her company and even the contact as an individual.

-Without the knowledge provided by research, you risk looking lazy and/or clueless – not characteristics sought by any employer.
+Without the knowledge provided by company research, you risk looking lazy and/or clueless – not characteristics sought by any employer.

 At the least, this research should enable you to provide an intelligent answer to the scary job interview question, “What do you know about us?”